cloin/catalog-demo/README.md

 # catalog-demo
+A playbook to configure a basic demo of Automation Services Catalog, a component of the Ansible Automation Platform

 files are named after the API documented at https://cloud.redhat.com/docs/api/

 `rbac` configures a Catalog admin group and adds the passed in user to that group